Leftover Christmas Pudding Ice Cream (No Churn)

 - Electric whisk

 - 600 ml double cream / heavy cream

 - 200 ml condensed milk

 - 200 g icing sugar / confectioners sugar

 - 450 g Christmas pudding

-- Add the double cream and condensed milk to a bowl and mix together with an electric whisk, or use some arm strength and do it by hand.
+- Add the double cream and condensed milk to a large mixing bowl and mix together.

-- Spoon the mix into a freezer safe container and freeze ready for when you fancy a scoop.
-It takes a few hours but I’d recommend leaving over night at least.
+- Spoon the mix into a freezer safe container with lid and freeze for a minimum of 6 hours or ideally overnight.

 Please note that the nutrition information provided above is approximate and meant as a guideline only.